IHE/ITI.MHD/input/pagecontent/1334_overview.md

 ### 1:33.4.3 Use Case 2: Discovery and Retrieval of Existing Documents

 #### 1:33.4.3.1 Discovery and Retrieval of Existing Documents Use Case Description
 In this use case, the mobile device needs access to existing documents.
 For example, a mobile device involved in a workflow needs to determine the current state of the workflow, or the mobile device needs to discover the most current medical summary.
+In some cases, the device may even need to find documents based on their content.

 #### 1:33.4.3.2 Discovery Retrieval of Existing Documents Process Flow
 The Find Document References [\[ITI-67\]](ITI-67.html) transaction is used to issue parameterized queries that result in a list of DocumentReference Resources, where a DocumentReference Resource carries the XDS DocumentEntry metadata, which is metadata about a document.

+If Document Consumer and Document Responder support the Full-Text Search Option, the Find Document References [\[ITI-67\]](ITI-67.html) transaction can be further refined to search the content of documents as well in order to identify matching DocumentReferences.

 Alternatively, the Find Document Lists [\[ITI-66\]](ITI-66.html) transaction is used to issue parameterized queries that result in a set of List Resources, where a List Resource carries the XDS SubmissionSet metadata for a set of DocumentEntry objects that were published as a set, or XDS Folder metadata for a set of DocumentEntry objects that are said to be members of the same grouping.